phodge/homely/PUBLISHING.md

     ./publish.py NEW_VERSION_NUMBER

+After that is finished, you probably want to publish any changes to docs.
+Checkout the `docs` branch, fast-forward it to the commit of the new tag, then push that branch. readthedocs.io should hopefully publish an updated version of the docs soon afterward.

-# Publishing Updated Docs
+# Manually Publishing Updated Docs

-1. Make sure the `doc` branch is fast-forwarded to the same commit as master.
+1. Make sure the `doc` branch is fast-forwarded to the same commit as master or the latest tag.
 2. Log into https://readthedocs.io/
 3. Navigate to "Builds"
 4. Select "latest" in the dropdown at the top of the list, then click "Build Version"